Insight • UX

 Core principles for accessible voice design

 Be forgiving with input.
-Users should not need to memorize exact commands.
-Accept natural variations: "Go back," "Take me back," "Previous page," and "Back" should all work.
+Users should not have to memorise exact commands.
+"Go back", "Take me back", "Previous page" and "Back" should all work.

-Provide context without overwhelming.
-When a voice interface starts, the user needs to know what is possible.
-But a long list of options creates cognitive overload.
-Offer the two or three most relevant actions and a way to ask for more.
+Give context, but do not dump everything at once.
+When a voice interface starts, people need a clue about what is possible.
+A long list of options just creates cognitive overload.
+Offer the two or three most relevant actions, then let people ask for more.

 Confirm actions before consequences.
 Voice recognition is imperfect.
-Before any destructive or irreversible action, confirm the interpretation: "You said delete all items.
+If the action is destructive or irreversible, check the interpretation first: "You said delete all items.
 Is that correct?"

 Offer visual feedback for hybrid use.
-Many voice users can see a screen.
-Show visual confirmation of what the system heard and what it is doing.
-This helps catch recognition errors and reduces anxiety.
+Plenty of voice users can see a screen.
+Show what the system heard and what it is doing.
+That catches recognition errors and makes the interaction less tense.

 Handle errors with dignity.
 "I didn't understand" is better than silence.
 "I didn't understand.
 You can say X, Y, or Z" is better still.
-Never make the user feel that the error is their fault.
+Do not turn an interface error into a personal failure.

 Accessible voice patterns